bristolcrypto/SPDZ-2/README.md

 See also https://www.cs.bris.ac.uk/Research/CryptographySecurity/SPDZ

+#### Preface:

+The software contains some functionality for benchmarking that breaks security.
+This is deactivated by default.
+See the compilation section on how to activate it if needed.

+In particular, the online phase will discard preprocessed data and crash when it runs out if not in benchmarking mode.
+In benchmarking mode, it will reuse preprocessed data.

 #### Requirements:
  - GCC
  - MPIR library, compiled with C++ support (use flag --enable-cxx when running configure)
  - libsodium library, tested against 1.0.11
  - CPU supporting AES-NI and PCLMUL
  - Python 2.x, ideally with `gmpy` package (for testing)
+ - NTL library for the SPDZ-2 offline phase (optional; tested with NTL 9.10)

 #### OS X:
  - `g++` might actually refer to clang, in which case you need to change `CONFIG` to use GCC instead.